Listen on the player in this post or on Apple Podcasts, Spotify, YouTube or your favorite podcast player. Or scroll down to read a full transcript.

 RankIQ is an AI-powered SEO tool built just for bloggers.
 It tells you what to put inside your post and title, so you can write perfectly optimized content in half the time.
 RankIQ contains a hand-picked library with the lowest competition, high traffic keywords for every niche.

-Blog Title: Mindful Avocado
+Connect with Mindful Avocado

-About: Recipe developer, food photographer, videographer, and content creator for Mindful Avocado blog since 2014.
+Recipe developer, food photographer, videographer, and content creator for Mindful Avocado blog since 2014.
 A vegan and vegetarian food blog focusing on simple ingredients.
 She also focuses on helping others improve on their food photography skills.

 AMANDA SAGER LISTENING NOTES –